huntercaron/use-local-cache/README.md

 Intended for use in Framer X.

 ## Usage
+### useLocalCache
+`const [cacheValue, setCacheValue] = useLocalCache(key);`

+Essentially a hook wrapper for useState & localStorage.
+Useful for storing state, json or strings in localstorage.
+Pass it any string to use as a storage key. (ex. `useLocalCache("colors")`.

+`cacheValue` is the string that is stored in the local cache.

+`setCacheValue` function will update cache and update the cacheValue state.

 ### useCachedFetch
 `const [data, fetchNewData] = useCachedFetch(url);`

 Fetches data form a url, and stores it in the cache.

 `data` is the returned json data from the request.